colevandersWands/study-lenses/demo/content/predictive-stepping/README.md

 like having a teacher by your side every day of the week!

 Before learning more about predictive stepping, you first need to understand ...

+## The Study Technique

+To check if you _really_ understand a program, practice stepping through it in the debugger like so:

+0. Don't step forward yet!
+1. Predict which line will execute next and how it will change program state
+2. Step forward in the program.
+3. Check your prediction.
+4. Investigate if you were wrong: Is this a bug in the program, or is it something you did not understand?

+That's it, happy studies!

 ## Program Memory